 Dragon Day

-Every year in March, in a tradition that goes back more than 100 years, an enormous dragon created by first-year architecture students parades across campus.
+Every year, in a tradition that goes back more than 100 years, an enormous dragon created by first-year architecture students parades across campus.
 Accompanied by AAP students in outrageous costumes, the dragon lumbers to the Arts Quad where it does battle with a phoenix created by rival engineering students.
 This rite of spring is one of Cornell’s best-known traditions.

 The idea of Dragon Day is credited to Cornellian Willard Dickerman Straight '01, who believed that there should be a distinctive College of Architecture Day.
 At the time, he chose St. Patrick's Day and the first College of Architecture Day was celebrated with the hanging of orange and green banners (orange to appease the campus's Protestant population), shamrocks, and other thematic decorations on Lincoln Hall, which at the time housed the College of Architecture.
 Later, the additional theme of celebrating St. Patrick's success in driving the serpents out of Ireland became attached to the holiday.